 It doesn’t happen often, but when it does, no one looks good—the appointment of a CEO who flames out in less than a year.
 The reasons vary, but it’s the board that bears responsibility for this.
 There is simply no credible way of positioning it without suffering, for some time, the slings and arrows that show the board can’t properly manage CEO succession planning.

 In our crisis and litigation work, we’ve seen more than once the situation where the CEO had the ability to build a strong, thriving business but, when a crisis hit, also thought that he or she could manage the news media without professional advice.
 That has rarely, if ever, worked out to the company’s benefit (perhaps with the exception of Steve Jobs, who had a Svengali-like effect on journalists).

 This only compounds the CEO’s problems in the crisis, needlessly, and if the situation is damaging enough to the company and its reputation, he’ll be faulted for going outside his expertise.
 If the crisis itself doesn’t lead to being fired, adding this infraction can accelerate the inevitable.

 An Untimely Exit

-It happens rarely but when it does there is no perfect way to deal with it: the sudden and untimely death of a CEO.
-CEO transition and succession planning, at least on an interim basis, is usually in place but two forces can quickly work against the organization.
-First, unless the interim CEO was intended to succeed the CEO, and there was actual work of some kind to prepare him or her, it takes a lot to convince shareholders that he or she is the right person for the job.
+It happens rarely but when it does there is no perfect way to deal with it—the sudden and untimely death of a CEO.
+CEO transition and succession planning, at least on an interim basis, is usually in place, but two forces can quickly work against the organization.
+First, unless the interim CEO was intended to succeed the CEO and there was actual work of some kind to prepare him or her, it takes a lot to convince shareholders that he or she is the right person for the job.
 Second, strong CEOs occupy a lot of psychic mindshare in and outside the company.
 A previously selected interim CEO can, in time, fill that void with his or her own imprint, with the board’s support.

-When is time to go?
+When is it time to go?
 Chief Executive Officers, and their boards, think about this question far more than most people would probably believe.Download PDF File